What is the structure of the Park?

 In front of the statue there’s the Natura Bazar Shop, that sells all stuff You need to visit the Park and also funny gadgets.

 Once You enter into the Park, the first step is to reach Sentieri d’Africa.
-At the first fork in the road, turn right, pass Flamingo’s paddock, the toilette and some rest stops (Simba Self and Frutteria Maromizaha).
-In front of You, You’ll see the Sentieri d’Africa’s gate.
+At the first fork in the road, turn right

-Keeping on, You’ll find the lions and chimpanzees paddocks and then You’ll reach the Oasi Gombe, a rest stop in African style near the suricates area.
+Keeping on, You’ll find the lions and chimpanzees paddocks and then You’ll reach the Oasi Gombe

-Proceed the visit walking on a little hill toward the paddocks of grivets, barbary macaques, springbok and sitatunga antelopes, and also the Aldabra giant tortoises.
+Proceed the visit walking on a little hill toward the paddocks of L'Hoest's monkeys, Barbary macaques, springbok and sitatunga antelopes, and also the African giant tortoises.

-After these paddocks You’ll arrived at the Madagascar’s entry.
-Here You could admire different species of lemur, including: ring-tailed lemur, the Alaotran gentle lemur, the red-bellied lemur and black lemur.
+’s entry.
+Here You could admire different species of lemur, including ring-tailed lemurs and the red-bellied lemurs.

-At halfway road You’ll find a circle path, the Oceania’s area, where live the particular Kea parrot, the cassowary, the emu, the wallaby, the black swan and other animals originating in Oceania.
+’s area, where live the particular Kea parrot, the cassowary, the emu, the eastern grey kangaroo, the wallaby, the black swan and other animals originating in Oceania.

 ASIA – SOUTH AMERICA – EXTINCTION PARK

 At the end of the little climb, there are the great aviaries where live some raptors: the bearded vulture and the Egyptian Vulture.
-After the wood’s bridge, on the right You’ll see the Green-necked Peafowl and, on the left, You’ll find the Indian black vulture’s aviary.
+After the wood’s bridge, on the right You’ll see the Edward's pheasant and, on the left, You’ll find the Red-headed vultures' aviary.

-The next step, upon the hill, is South America area.
-Here live squirrel monkeys, cotton-top tamarins and White-faced Sakis.
+The next step, upon the hill, is the South America area.
+Here live many species of little monkeys.

 In front of Extinction Park entry, You could have a break at the picnic area (there are toilettes and vending machines).

 Once You’ll exit the Extinction Park, You will be in South America, again.
-Stay on the right e walk down from the hill, You’ll find the two-toed sloth, the ocelots and, straight on at the crossroads, live South American Coatis.
-At the end of this short path, go back and, at the crossroads, turn right: You’ll arrive to a corridor which You’ll admire the scarlet ibis and the little tamarins.
-On the right there’s the big area where live Spectacled Bears.
+Stay on the right e walk down from the hill, You’ll find the two-toed sloth, the ocelots and, straight on at the crossroads, prairie dogs.
+At the end of this short path, go back and, at the crossroads, turn right: You’ll arrive at a corridor which You’ll admire the scarlet ibis and small monkeys.
+On the right, there’s the giant anteater!

-Next area is AMAZONAS: the huge aviary of Macaws.
-Here live 5 different species: Red-and green macaw, blue-and-yellow macaw, military macaw, the great green macaw and the Scarlet macaw.
+The next area is Amazonas: the huge aviary of Macaws.
+Here live different species: Red-and-green macaw, blue-and-yellow macaw, military macaw, the great green macaw, the Scarlet macaw...

-The path goes down and, at the turn, there’s the Manas Fast Food area: here You can find toilettes, play area, picnic zone and the rest stop Manas.
+The path goes down and, at the turn, there’s the Manas Fast Food area: here You can find toilettes, playground and Manas Fast Food.

 EUROPE – BOREALIA